 The Adam Smith Society works to provide a venue where this discussion of foundational ideas can be explored and applied to the current economic environment.
 We believe that MBA students and business professionals should acquire more than just expertise in areas such as management, marketing, and quantitative analysis—as important as these skills are.
 They should also come to understand—and be able to defend—the nature of the economic system that fosters job creation, wealth generation, the alleviation of poverty globally, and scientific innovation.

 In late 2010, the Manhattan Institute partnered with the Marilyn G. Fedak Capitalism Project and began to explore the possibility of building programming at elite U.S. business schools.

-Taking the Federalist Society and their success at reinvigorating a discussion of constitutionalism and America’s founding principles within law schools as a model, our goal was to create a new organization that would provide future business leaders with access to contemporary thought leaders who were at the forefront of understanding and promoting the market economy, while giving young men and women the tools they needed to promote a positive and thoughtful understanding of the free market system on their campuses.
+Taking the Federalist Society and its success at reinvigorating a discussion of constitutionalism and America’s founding principles within law schools as a model, our goal was to create a new organization that would provide future business leaders with access to contemporary thought leaders who were at the forefront of understanding and promoting the market economy, while giving young men and women the tools they needed to promote a positive and thoughtful understanding of the free-market system on their campuses.

 We began recruiting MBA students to found chapters of the Adam Smith Society at their home business schools in 2011.
 These students were committed to engaging in dialogue about individual liberty, limited government, and free enterprise—“big picture” ideas—amongst MBA students.

 With financial assistance and programming guidance from the Manhattan Institute and the Marilyn G. Fedak Capitalism Project, chapters began to host events with prominent business leaders, journalists, and public officials who inspire students to think about their own responsibility in seeing our economic system endure.